TiepiNL/tompeperkamp/README.md

 So, what’s missing above?
 Or where is Tom lying to himself and others?
 If you have questions or suggestions for changes, feel free to reach out or to add to this document by submitting a pull request and make it a little more “authorized!”
 All feedback is welcome.

 This document is a living breathing thing and likely incomplete.
-I update it frequently and would be happy to include your feedback.
-Help me to keep things true!
+Tom updates it frequently and would be happy to include your feedback.
+Help him to keep things true!

 # Credits